diskuv/dk/docs/SPECIFICATION.md

 See [Options: -f FILE and -d DIR](#options--f-file-and--d-dir) for output path restrictions.

+The object `ID` implicitly or explicitly contains build metadata; see [ID with Build Metadata](#object-id-with-build-metadata).

 #### install-object ID -s SLOT (-f FILE | -d DIR/)

-Install the contents of the slot `SLOT` for the object with identifier `ID`.
+Install the contents of the slot `SLOT` for the object uniquely identified by identifier `ID`.

 | Option      | Description                                                                                            |
 | ----------- | ------------------------------------------------------------------------------------------------------ |